California may add wine, liquor bottles to recycling program | Federal News Network

 Fewer people have been able to claim their deposit refunds in recent years as many neighborhood recycling centers closed.
 The advocacy group Consumer Watchdog has said many grocery stores have been refusing to take back empties in-store as required.

-California consumers pay an nickel each time they buy a 12-ounce (355 milliliters) bottle or can, and a dime for containers over 24 ounces (709 milliliters).
+California consumers pay a nickel each time they buy a 12-ounce (355-milliliter) bottle or can, and a dime for containers over 24 ounces (709 milliliters).

 They’re supposed to get that money back by returning the bottles and cans, an incentive so the containers don’t go into landfills but can be recycled into new products.

-Note: This story has been corrected to show that dealers, not distributors, can form cooperatives.